 The Bioinformatics and Computational Biology (BCB) Program at Iowa State University is an interdepartmental graduate major offering outstanding opportunities for graduate study.
-Over 70 nationally and internationally known faculty take part in the BCB program including biologists, computer scientists, engineers, mathematicians, physicists and statisticians – all who participate in a wide range of collaborative research projects.
+100 nationally and internationally known faculty take part in the BCB program including biologists, computer scientists, engineers, mathematicians, physicists and statisticians – all who participate in a wide range of collaborative research projects.

 Over 50 graduate students in the BCB Program have the opportunity to conduct research, with access to some of the most modern experimental platforms, in nine related areas of focus: Structural Bioinformatics, Comparative Genomics, Transcriptomics, Proteomics, Predictive Plant Phenomics, Metabolomics, Machine Learning, Image Processing, and Biological Data Mining, modeling and analytics.